 The Basement(Students Only): Student-run-radio takes over the airwaves every night after 9 and each night 2-3 djs put on 2 hour shows.
 We offer students professional media experience in many areas.
 Train for on-air hosting and join a committee; Programming and production, Music committee, Marketing events/street team, and the KUMD Morning show News Team.
 Check out The Basement page and find more information about the KUMD News team below.

-Evenings 6-9pm Tues - Sun plus weekend times available.
+Community Volunteer Opportunities: Evenings 6-9pm Tues - Sun plus weekend shows

 Finding the Groove: Friday Night 9-11pm This long-running show on KUMD is a blend of rock, jam and groovy tunes from the vinyl room and is is need of a committed host or hosts to make this time slot the Friday night tune in for the Northland.